ramesh01/ramesh01/README.md

 Here are some of the things about me:

-- 🔭 I’m currently working on Angular framework and react.js and learning node.js.
+- 🔭 I’m currently working on Angular and react.js.
-- ⚡ I’m currently working on React & exploring next.js.
+- ⚡ exploring next.js & node.js.
-- 💬 Ask me about web development and
+- 💬 Ask me about web development and frontend development
 - 📫 How to reach me: rameshhb37@gmail.com  Mob: +91-9916045737